Theory of coupled neuronal-synaptic dynamics: Introduction

 \section{Introduction}

 Computations in neural circuits are commonly thought to be implemented through the coordinated dynamics of neurons \cite{gao2015simplicity, pandarinath2018inferring, vyas2020computation}.
 Under this view, the role of synaptic connectivity is to sculpt neuronal dynamics to implement computations.
-In actuality, synapses undergo plasticity on diverse timescales in response to neuronal activity, constituting dynamic degrees of freedom in their own right \cite{benna2016computational}.
-Thus, a more accurate picture of computation in neural circuits likely involves coupled dynamics of neurons and synapses.
-Indeed, it is possible that the state of a network is better described by the states of its synapses than of its neurons \cite{abbott2004synaptic}.
-Here, we explore the consequences of treating neurons and synapses as mutually coupled dynamic variables on equal footing, without assuming a separation of timescales between them.
+In actuality, synapses undergo plasticity over diverse timescales in response to neuronal activity and thus constitute dynamic degrees of freedom in their own right \cite{benna2016computational}.
+A more accurate picture of computation in neural circuits should involve the coupled dynamics of neurons and synapses.
+Indeed, it is possible that a network is better described by the states of its synapses than of its neurons \cite{abbott2004synaptic}.
+Here, we study the consequences of treating neurons and synapses as mutually coupled dynamic variables on equal footing.